 Southern California’s car culture may embrace the personal vehicle, but sun-kissed Santa Monica is different.
 This compact seaside community welcomes car-free visitors with a healthy cycling community, robust public transportation options and pedestrian-only shopping streets.
 Here’s our guide to new ways to have fun in the sun, no car needed.

-Miles of designated bike paths, near-perfect weather and a new bike share program make Santa Monica ideal for a two-wheel getaway.
-Sign up for Breeze Bike Share and you’ll pedal away on a shiny cruiser in a festive shade of green.
+Miles of designated bike paths, near-perfect weather and a new bike share program make Santa Monica ideal for a pedal-perfect getaway.
+Sign up for Breeze Bike Share and away you’ll go on a shiny cruiser in a festive shade of green.
 Cycle the Marvin Braude Bike Trail, aka The Strand and soak in 22 palm-fringed miles of coastal scenery.
-Bike the entire trail from Pacific Palisades to Torrance or stay local and enjoy whirling by local icons like the Santa Monica Pier and Muscle Beach.

-The seaside Annenberg Community Beach House is a beautiful spot offering loads of recreational possibilities.
-In summer, enjoy a refreshing (and free) dip in the perfect pool.
+The beachside Annenberg Community Beach House is a beautiful spot offering loads of recreational possibilities.
+In summer, enjoy a refreshing (and free) dip in the pool.
 Yoga classes, a kid’s playground and a full menu of cultural offering are on the year-round schedule.

 Leave your diet at home; two irresistible new gourmet doughnut shops are keeping Santa Monica’s personal trainers working overtime, presenting the doughnut smackdown of a lifetime.